-We use a digital-first strategy to both acquire and retain new and existing customers.
+Whilst we use a digital-first strategy to both acquire and retain new and existing customers we also promote our Refer-afriend programmes in country.
 For customer acquisition, we target in-market prospects based on geography, broadband speed and purchase intent.
-Channels used vary depending on in-country results, blending Facebook, Google, Bing and lead-generation partners in order to achieve our internal KPI's in terms of cost per lead and cost per activation.
+Channels used vary depending on in-country results, blending Facebook, Google, Bing and leadgeneration partners in order to achieve our internal KPI's in terms of cost per lead and cost per activation.
 We deploy a suite of engaging content from ad copy, through to static display ads and customer testimonial videos.
-Most important of all is word of mouth or customer referral, hence the importance of looking after our existing customers as clearly demonstrated in our Australasian business.
+Most important of all is word of mouth or customer referral, hence the importance of looking after our existing customers by proactively migrating them to more appropriate tariffs in our Australasian business.